EDGENortheastern/dan-m-dec22/README.md

 **Reason for creating the app**

-Providing user with real-time excahgne rates is something that my worjplace desires as we currently have a day lag with our exchange rates, meaning that currency conversion calculations are always correct for the previous day.
-This app solves this problem and ensures that any currnecy conversion via this app will be highly accurate and in real-time.
+Providing users with real-time exchange rates is something that my workplace desires as we currently have a day lag with our exchange rates, meaning that currency conversion calculations are always correct for the previous day.
+This app solves this problem and ensures that any currency conversion via this app will be highly accurate and in real-time.
 This can pose many benefits, some which include:
 * More efficiency due to real-time answers
 * More Accurate results as data comes from a real-time API and not a fixed daily value
 * Rely less on certain systems are liable to breaking